Skip to main content

 Signing Policy Voter Service

-• Tracks SigningPolicySigned events to determine if further signatures are needed.
+• Tracks SigningPolicySigned events on the FlareSystemsManager contract in order to determine if further signatures are needed, and to confirm their vote.

 Voter Registration Service

-• Registers the voter on the VoterRegistry contract before the SigningPolicyInitialized event signals the end of the registration period.
+• Registers the data provider via the registerVoter method on the VoterRegistry contract before the SigningPolicyInitialized event signals the end of the registration period.

 Finalizer Service

-• Once a sufficient weight of signatures is gathered, submits finalization data to the Relay contract.
+• Once a sufficient weight of signatures is gathered for a specific voting round, the service is ready to submit finalization data to the Relay contract.

 Data for submitSignatures is structured as follows: